TryGhost/Ghost/example_translation/themes/index.md

 *   Helper type: output
 *   Options: `separator` (string, default ", "), `suffix` (string), `prefix` (string)

-`{{tags}}` is a formatting helper for outputting a list of tags for a particular post.
+`{{tags}}` is a formatting helper for outputting a linked list of tags for a particular post.
 It defaults to a comma-separated list:

 ```
-// outputs something like 'my-tag, my-other-tag, more-tagging'
+// outputs something like 'my-tag, my-other-tag, more-tagging' where each tag is linked to its own tag page
 {{tags}}
 ```